-Are you consistently shooting low left with a pistol as a right handed shooter?
-Here are a couple of top reasons and 4 things you can try to accurately diagnose your error:
+If you consistently shooting low left with a pistol as a right handed shooter.
+Here are few things to diagnose your errors:

-- Too much or too little trigger finger curl the muzzle slightly to the left
+Trigger finger placement: Pay attention to the position of your trigger finger.
+Too much or too little curl in your finger can cause the muzzle to shift slightly to the left

 6 Corrections To Shooting Low And To The Left